 Laura Holmes: "The Harmony is easy to use; it ensures great results for occasional pumping.
 I love how lightweight it is and the comfortable pumping handle.
 The bottle stand ensures that the precious contents isn't spilt."

 Sarah Panter: "Easy to use, great that the handle moves so you are not stuck to one hand position.
-Novel function; mimicking the babies natural sucking rhythm.
+Novel function; mimicking the baby's natural sucking rhythm.
 Smooth pumping action.
 Personal shield could possibly be softer.
-Great start up set, easy to use and good value for money."
+Great start-up set, easy to use and good value for money."